With the help of Google’s Webmaster Guidelines, we know that automatically generated content is a no-no.

 You want to use tools like Content at Scale, which uses a mix of different NLP algorithms, so there’s a more significant variance in the text and, thus, harder to detect.

-I conducted a few tests to see which is the best way to make AI content undetectable.
+I conducted a few tests to see the best way to make AI content undetectable.
 Have a read if you want to know more.

 It may feel like Google is playing with you with these changes and vague statements.
 But one thing is sure.